-To read more information about the Stafford Loans please visit www.cptc.edu/financial-aid/stafford.
-Parent Plus Loans are federal loans to help you pay for the cost of your child's education expenses.
-Parent Plus Loans are only available to Dependent Students.
-To apply for a Federal Parent Plus Loan go to www.studentloans. gov and complete a Parent Plus Application and Parent Plus Master Promissory Note.
+Direct Loans are federal loans to help you pay for the cost of your child's education expenses.
+Parent Plus Loans are only available to Dependent Studetns.
+To apply for a Federal Direct Stafford Loan go to www.studentloans. gov and complete a Parent Plus Application and Parent Plus Master Promissory Note.
 The school will be notified electronically within three to five business days from the time of completion.